Exposing Applications

 Note

-must be set in advance and must be propagated so that Let’s Encrypt service is able to verify domain in case, TLS is requested.
-It means that seamless migration from any system to our infrastructure is not easily possible.
+CNAME must be pre-set and propagated so that the Let’s Encrypt service can verify the domain when TLS is requested.
+This means that seamless migration from any system to our infrastructure is not easily possible.

 Authentication